BarbyKelly/quizproject/README.md

 * Add variations of the quiz eg wildlife, culture, music, authors, movies, national symbols and so on.

 * Add difficulty levels: easy, medium, difficult (credit: difficulty levels were suggested by developer's older child)

+* Add language Buttons on top, to be able to do the quiz in different languages:
+  * English
+  * Eesti (Estonian)

 [Back to top](#contents)